daniele47/MIRROR-dotfiles-rust/README.md

 - [ ] full integration tests, not just individual module tests, to test some scenarios
 - [ ] complete set of working cli functionality, including `help` command
+    - backup action:
         - `list` to just list changed files
         - `save` to apply save action on specified profile
         - `restore` to apply restore action on specified profile
     - `--help` to show help relative to the subcommand
     - `--version` to simply print the binary current version
     - NOTE: flags priority comes from order! `./command --help --version` shows the help msg, `./command --version --help` shows the version!